Author: Chris Shaw

 It skidded across the field, over the Northrepps Road and ended up by Two Gates Lane.
 As it crossed the road, the wingtip hit a lady cycling along the road.
 Do we know who the lady was and did she recover from her injuries?

-First on the scene was Peter Drury, the local baker (the bakery and shop was in Chapel Street, Upper Street).
+First on the scene was Peter Drury, the local baker (the bakery and shop was in Chapel Street, Upper Southrepps).
 He administered first aid to the cyclist and probably saved her life as she was badly hurt.

 One member of the crew, navigator 1st Lieut F L Jope, was trapped beneath the damaged plane and two local men, William Risebrow and Jimmy Fox dug a pit beneath the plane to free the injured man.
 They received a letter of commendation from Brigadier General Walter R Peck for saving the life of this seriously injured airman.